Patrick3131/Tentacles/README.md

 B --> E(Cancel)
 ```
 By reaching completed or canceled the session ends and it gets deallocated.
 If a prohibited status update occurs a non fatal error event is forwarded and the status is **not** updated.
-In cases where attributes are specific to a value proposition status they can be added to the action.
-I.e. if a pause event needs the pausing point of the video, these attributes are then mapped to the analytics events.
+In cases where attributes are specific to a ``ValueProposition`` status they can be added to  ``ValuePropositionAction``.
+I.e. if a pause event needs the pausing point of the video, these attributes are then mapped to the derived analytics events.

-Multiple sessions with different ValuePropositions can be managed.
-However, only one session for one particular ValueProposition.
-A ValueProposition is equal if name and attributes match, not considering additional attributes that can be added by ValuePropositionAction.
+Multiple sessions with different ``ValuePropositions`` can be managed.
+However, only one session for one particular ``ValueProposition``.
+A ``ValueProposition`` is equal if name and attributes match, not considering additional attributes that can be added by ``ValuePropositionAction``.

 ### Background & Foreground Applifecycle
-When the app **will resign**, all active value proposition sessions are canceled and cached in memory in case the app enters foreground again.
+When the app **will resign**, all active ``ValueProposition`` sessions are canceled and cached in memory in case the app enters foreground again.
 After app **did become active** again, all previous active sessions are reset and updated with a new identifier.
 For all previous active sessions an open event is sent and then reset to the previous status that also triggers an event.

 ### Defining & Tracking Value Propositions